prerak-123/SigmaZero/README.md

 - __chessgui.py__

 A simple GUI implementation to play against the agent.
 Requires weights to be present in the location ``best_model\best-model.pth``.
+Ensure that you have the pygame module installed and working.

 - __collect.py__